johny22/codecademy-class-manager/README.md

 |--|--|
 |2014|[Adorilson Bezerra](https://github.com/adorilson)|

 This project is a Final Paper of Information Technology Technical degree.
-Created as a tool to help the Teacher view their alumns' progress inside Codecademy learning platform.
-The core feature consists in collect profiles information throughout crawling method and generate statistical data about alumns' progress.
+Created as a tool to help the Teacher view his Students' progress inside [Codecademy](https://www.codecademy.com) learning platform.
+The core feature consists in collect profiles information throughout Web Scraping and generate statistical data about each Student.

+* v1.0 => Legacy code! (:see_no_evil: Forgive me...
+I was just a newcomer that time)
+	* Django==2.1.7
+	* PyQuery
+* v2.0 => Coming soon... :muscle: